Tony Ryan: Personal life

 Ryan married his childhood sweetheart, Mairéad, in 1958 and they had three sons together.
 The couple separated while the boys were young but they were not divorced.

 Ryan then began a series of affairs with well-connected women, beginning in the mid-1980s with Lady Miranda Guinness, who had earlier separated from her husband Benjamin Guinness, 3rd Earl of Iveagh.
 Miranda tutored him in matters such as art collecting, fine wines, interior decoration and formal entertaining, and they worked together on redesigning the interior of a Georgian house which Ryan had bought in Pelham Place, South Kensington, London.
 The relationship ended around 1991 but they remained close friends.

 Later relationships included the Irish fashion designer Louise Kennedy, and the interior designer Tiggy Butler, who oversaw the redesigns at two of Ryan's properties: Lyons Demesne (County Kildare) and Castleton Farm (Lexington, Kentucky).
-His last partner – up to the time of his death – was Martine Head, daughter of French horse trainer and breeder Alec Head; together they shared a passion for horse-racing.
+He spent more than €100 million on the restoration of Lyons Demesne.
+His last partner, up to the time of his death, was Martine Head, daughter of French horse trainer and breeder Alec Head; together they shared a passion for horse-racing.